The Missing Cross to Purity

 and the believing husband sanctifies the unbelieving wife;

-else their children were unclean, but now they are holy.
+else their children would be unclean, but now they are holy.

-So from this sanctifying belief you are all erred since the apostles' days.
+So you have all erred from this sanctifying belief since the apostles' days.

 But have made beliefs and creeds of your own,